MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: Introduction

 \section{Introduction}

-Recently, large language models (LLMs), particularly ChatGPT and GPT-4 \cite{openai2023gpt4}, have showcased impressive understanding and generation capabilities, capturing our attention and admiration.
+Large language models (LLMs), particularly ChatGPT and GPT-4 \cite{openai2023gpt4}, have showcased impressive understanding and generation capabilities.
 Beyond these fundamental abilities, LLMs also demonstrate promising capabilities in anthropic areas such as reasoning \cite{wei2022chain}, planning \cite{hao2023reasoning}, tool usage \cite{schick2023toolformer}, and memorization \cite{shinn2023reflexion}.
-However, it is not sufficiently explored how LLMs behave when multiple models are placed in a common environment, including both collaboration and competition.
-This is termed a multi-agent system, which is essential for complex tasks where more rigorous decisions are required.
-This has catalyzed the development of various LLM-based agent systems, including Generative Agents \cite{park2023generative}, Camel \cite{li2023camel}, Auto-GPT \cite{richards2023auto}, and Voyager \cite{wang2023voyager}, all of which have sparked substantial public interest and discourse.

-In the realm of evaluation, there is a growing trend towards examining the capabilities of LLMs in multi-agent settings. \citet{agashe2023evaluating} have developed and assessed the effectiveness of agents created using LLMs within three game environments, structuring their evaluation around five aspects of LLMs' coordination abilities. \citet{huang2023metatool} delve into LLMs' tool usage capabilities, presenting yet another facet of their abilities.
-In one previous agent benchmarking work, \citet{liu2023agentbench} evaluated the LLM-as-Agent’s reasoning and decision-making abilities within a multi-turn, open-ended generation context.
-As our concurrent work, \citet{wu2023smartplay} measures the abilities of LLM agents in six different games, encompassing reasoning, planning, and understanding.
-Additionally, \citet{fu2023improving} and \citet{akata2023playing} explore bargaining and some game theory applications to shed light on LLMs' social behavior.
+There is an increasing interest in investigating LLMs' behaviors as agents in single- or multiple-agent systems.
+Noteworthy examples include Generative Agents \cite{park2023generative}, Camel \cite{li2023camel}, Auto-GPT \cite{richards2023auto}, and Voyager \cite{wang2023voyager}.